donhui/sonar-mybatis/README.md

 There are 6 built-in mybatis rules, which select, update and delete statement has two rules.

 ![mybatis-rules](images/mybatis-rules.png)

+## How to install it?
+There are two options to install a plugin into SonarQube:
+- Marketplace - Installs plugins automatically, from the SonarQube UI.
+- Manual Installation - You'll use this method if your SonarQube instance doesn't have access to the Internet.

+### Marketplace
+If you have access to the Internet and you are connected with a SonarQube user having the Global Permission "Administer System", you can go to Administration > Marketplace.
+- Find the plugin by search `mybatis`
+- Click on Install and wait for the download to be processed

+Once download is complete, a "Restart" button will be available to restart your instance.

+### Manual Installation
+The plugin can be downloaded from [github release](https://github.com/donhui/sonar-mybatis/releases/) .

+Put the downloaded jar in `$SONARQUBE_HOME/extensions/plugins`, removing any previous versions of the same plugins.

+Once done, you will need to restart your SonarQube Server.

 ## How to Use it?
 There is an example of using maven build command: